 The Hut Group is an online marketplace that provides its own items for beauty and fitness, premium and other well-known brands.
 The vertically integrated model of this structure enables the company, which funds its "all-in-one growth platform," called Ingenuity, to deal with everything from product design, production and online distribution and logistics.

-The Hut Group raised £188 billion in the United Kingdom last week, when it started trading on the London Börse.
+The Hut Group raised £188 billion in the United Kingdom, when it started trading on the London Börse.
 A UK tech firm, with 376 273 998 shares in total, has been the largest freight company since 2015.
 Matthew Moulding and John Gallemore formed the collective in 2004.